PSI-Lab/alice-sandbox/rna_ss/meetings/2019_06_21/README.md

 ### K562

 - correlation between two in vivo dataset looks good.
-(TODO difference between the two, not rep!)
+Note the difference between these two reps as described in paper: "﻿For K562 cells, 15 ml of cells were treated with 300ml(in vivo replicate 1) or 400ml(in vivo replicate 2) DMS and modified for 4 min".

 ![plot/k562_vivo1_vivo2_correlation_histogram.png](plot/k562_vivo1_vivo2_correlation_histogram.png)